kagaries/MCPRWiki/docs/reference/Minecraft/Advancement/Advancement.md

 ```

 #### display (ItemStack)
+Returns the display of the advancement from a new DisplayInfo using an ItemStack
 ```java
 public Advancement.Builder display(ItemStack p_138363_, Component p_138364_, Component p_138365_, @Nullable ResourceLocation p_138366_, FrameType p_138367_, boolean p_138368_, boolean p_138369_, boolean p_138370_) {
     return this.display(new DisplayInfo(p_138363_, p_138364_, p_138365_, p_138366_, p_138367_, p_138368_, p_138369_, p_138370_));